roy989898/roy989898.github.io/content/posts/ai-tutorial-6.1.md

 +++
-title = "Ai Tutorial 6.1 Other Computer Vision Problems-Multi-Label Classification" date = "2021-05-16T15:03:29+08:00"
+title = "Ai Tutorial 6.1 Other Computer Vision Problems-Multi-Label Classification.1" date = "2021-05-16T15:03:29+08:00"
 author = ""
 authorTwitter = "" #do not include @